MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 - angularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
 Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note:** For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.
 - timeInMs (integer) - A value in milliseconds that specifies the duration of movement.
 Value range: 0 to 1000 ms, able to increment by 500 ms.
 - degree (double) - (optional) The number of degrees to turn. **Note:** Supplying a `degree` value recalculates linear velocity.
-- prePause (integer) - Optional.
+- prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
-- postPause (integer) - Optional.
+- postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
-If no command follows this command, `postPause` is not used.
+If no command follows this command, `postPauseMs` is not used.

 ```JavaScript
 // Example